Social Media’s Effect on Globalization

 The Impact of Social Media on Globalization

 The American economy for instance has been a great beneficiary of social media in terms of industrial growth.
 The industries that are located in America have had a chance to do market research through social media on the areas they can introduce their products.
 In the past it was expensive to conduct surveys in different countries as physical man power was required (Jagdish, 2014, 8).
 It has however become possible for companies to conduct this research on social networks.
-Nokia is one company that has put an effort to introduce its phones to new emerging markets.
-The African continent is one market that the company has done research and tapped into.
 It is through this process that industries have been able to spread to new markets without a problem.

 The upsurge of social media sites has however come with its own disadvantages to the masses.
 The rate at which people are losing jobs has been on the rise since the social media effect hit the world.
 It has become impossible over the years not to discover new ways of completing tasks.
 A company such as Toyota has had to lay off most of its staff due to introduction of technology in the manufacturing sector.
-The information about latest technology on industries is always displayed on social media sites.
 Information about companies that sell products that reduce a work force is always welcome by companies.
 The adoption of these machines then means that people are left jobless.

 The American market is one of the biggest markets for consumer goods around the globe.
 Consumers however are always seeking the most efficient products in a market.
-A company that produces phones such as Motorola is an example of a company that may face challenges due to social media (Jeremy, 2013, 22).
+A company that produces phones such as Apple is an example of a company that may face challenges due to social media (Jeremy, 2013, 22).
 The case may be so if another company starts producing phones that have better features than the available ones.
 The company that was producing phones in the first place will hence be obsolete as its sales will reduce drastically.
 It is for this reason that we can say as much as social media has improved lives, it has also stalled some.

 The Current Situation on Social Media on Globalization